canibanoglu/tango_with_django_book/chapters/templates.rst

 Exercises
 ---------

 	* Update all other existing templates within Rango's repertoire to extend from the ``rango/base.html`` template.
 Follow the same process as we demonstrated above.
 Once completed, your templates should all inherit from ``base.html``, as demonstrated in Figure :num:`fig-rango-template-inheritance`.
 While you're at it, make sure you remove the links from our ``index.html`` template.
 We don't need them anymore!
+You can also remove the link to Rango's homepage within the ``about.html`` template.

 	* Convert the restricted page to use a template.
 Call the template ``restricted.html``, and ensure that it too extends from our ``base.html`` template.